-COMPARATIVE ANALYSIS OF REMUNERATION PAID TO DIRECTORS AND EMPLOYEES WITH THE COMPANY'S PERFORMANCE FOR THE PERIOD FROM 11TH AUGUST 2023 TO 31ST MARCH 2024
+COMPARATIVE ANALYSIS OF REMUNERATION PAID TO DIRECTORS AND EMPLOYEES WITH THE COMPANY'S PERFORMANCE FOR THE PERIOD FROM 1ST APRIL 2024 to 31ST MARCH 2025

-S. No. Name of the Director (M/s.)
-Category Ratio to Median Remuneration % increase in remuneration

-1 R Gopalan Chairman 1:3

-Venu Srinivasan CE & MD 1:14

-Dr. Lakshmi Venu MD 1:73

-Vivek S Joshi D & CEO 1:62

-R Anandakrishnan NE-NID -

-C R Dua NE-ID 1:3 NA

-Rajesh Narasimhan NE-NID -

-Sasikala Varadachari NE-ID 1:3

-Ajay Kumar CFO 1:5

-P D Dev Kishan CS NA

-CE & MD - Chairman Emeritus and Managing Director NE-ID - Non Executive Independent Director

-MD - Managing Director D & CEO - Director & Chief Executive Officer

-NE-NID- Non Executive Non Independent Director CFO - Chief Financial Officer

-CS - Company Secretary

-2 The percentage increase in the median remuneration of employees in the financial year; Pursuant to the Scheme, the Demerg from TVS Holdings Limited effective the Scheme, there were no employ and hence, the percentage of increat employees is not applicable. e 11 th August 2023, and prior to ees on the rolls of the Company

-3 The number of permanent employees on the e rolls of Company; 142 9

-4 a.
-Average percentile increase already ma of employees other than the manageria financial year 2023-24

-b.
-Average percentile increase in the managin the financial year 2023-24 gerial remuneration

-5 Affirmation that the remuneration is as pe policy of the company. r the remuneration Remuneration paid during the year 20 Policy of the Company 023-24 is as per the Remuneration
+SI.
+No Name of the Director / KMP (M/s.)
+Category Ratio to Median Remuneration % increase in remuneration 1 R Gopalan Chairman 1.32 Venu Srinivasan CE & MD 0.12 Dr. Lakshmi Venu MD 42.91 Pursuant to the Scheme, Vivek S Joshi D & CEO 35.68 the Demerged Undertaking were transferred from TVS R Anandakrishnan NE-NID - Holdings Limited effective C R Dua NE-ID 1.32 11 th August 2023, and hence, the percentage of increase P Kaniappan NE-ID 0.99 in the median remuneration Rajesh Narasimhan NE-NID - of Directors / KMP is not comparable with the current Sasikala Varadachari NE-ID 1.32 financial year.
+Ajay Kumar CFO 16.44 P D Dev Kishan CS NA CE & MD - Chairman Emeritus & Mar NE-ID - Non Executive Independent MD - Managing Director Director NE-NID - Non Executive Non Indep CFO - Chief Financial Officer CS - Company Secretary endent Director D & CEO - Director & Chief Executive 2 The percentage increase in the media Pursuant to the Scheme, the Demerged Undertaking were transferred from TVS Holdings Limited effective 11 th August 2023, and hence, the percentage of increase in the median remuneration of employees is not comparable with the current financial year.
+3 The number of permanent employees on the rolls of Company; 1,416 4 a.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the financial year 2024-25 As stated above in S.No.
+2 b.
+Average percentile increase in the 5 Affirmation that the remuneration is as Remuneration paid during the year 2024-25 is as per the Remuneration Policy of the Company